Compassionate Funeral Professionals in the

 Lisa and her husband Pete of over 15 years relocated to Bellingham in 2012 and along with their 2 sweet daughters have made Whatcom County their forever home.
 They enjoy being tourists within the PNW as well as throughout British Columbia and are always open to new family adventures.
 Lisa also keeps busy with activities driven by her entrepreneurial spirit as well as taking care of the family cat Tommy, dog Daisy and dwarf lionhead bunny Stella.

 Giving back is something that Lisa and her family never lose sight of throughout their day.
 From playing a key role in our annual Festival of Flags event each Memorial Day honoring our Veterans, to volunteering resources for local organizations and schools, they live the importance of giving back every day.

-Lisa truly enjoys her role here as a Family Service Advisor on our team in working with individuals and families at their time of need or prior to that need.
+Lisa truly enjoys her role here as a Family Service Counselor on our team in working with individuals and families at their time of need or prior to that need.
 She takes great pride in explaining the value of the process and makes it as easy as possible to create the ultimate gift for your surviving friends and family.